Larger Than Life

 Say Your Piece- Black Women: Mothers, Martyrs, and Misunderstood is the first installation the Say Your Piece three-part series.
 This exhibition is curated by Stacey A. Watson, NQM Director of Equitable Partnerships, to enlighten the audience on specific issues that have and continue to affect Black women in America.
 It is a visual journey that includes a combination of symbolism and inspiration attached to the African diaspora, heightening our sense of cultural awareness.
 It is a unique experience as it provides the artists an opportunity to display what speaks to them, to you, to us.

 School Block Challenge 2023 competition and exhibition is celebrating 30 years.
 This quilt block contest and exhibit is open nationwide to students in K-12th grade.
 Moda Fabrics provides three challenge fabrics which must be included in each block.
 Entries must also contain some type of machine or hand stitching.

 To view an interactive flip book showcasing the year's exhibitions, click here.

 The National Quilt Museum Collection

-The National Quilt Museum's main gallery is made up of quilts from the Museum's own collection.
-Currently, the Museum has over 500 quilts in our collection.
+The National Quilt Museum's main gallery is made up of quilts from the museum's own collection.
+Currently, the museum has over 600 quilts in our collection.
 At any given time, 50-60 of these quilts are on display in the gallery for the public to view.
 The rest of the collection is housed in our temperature and humidity controlled vault.